Deutsch-Polnische Gesellschaft Bundesverband

 Deutsch-Polnische Gesellschaft Bundesverband (DPG, Federalny Związek Towarzystw Niemiecko-Polskich) is a society of different regional associations which promote reconciliation and cultural exchange of Germany and Poland.
 It was founded in 1996, succeeding the Bundesverband deutsch-polnischer Gesellschaften, which was founded in 1987.
 One of the goals is the integration of Poland in the European Union.
 The organization is based in Berlin.

 The association publishes a quarterly bilingual magazine, Dialog.

+DIALOG Prize

 Beginning in 2005, the association has awarded an annually a prize, also called DIALOG, to persons and organisations that are "a model for the dialogue of nations and cultures in Europe, and the improvement of German-Polish relations" ("... in vorbildlicher Art und Weise für den Dialog der Völker und Kulturen in Europa sowie die Vertiefung der deutsch-polnischen Beziehungen engagieren").